Blackpepper/Backend-Developer-Test/README.md

 http://localhost:8000/

-6. step into laravel-app bash

->docker exec -it laravel-app bash

-run migrate with seed
+6. run migrate with seed

->./artisan migrate --seed
+>docker exec -it laravel-app php artisan migrate --seed

 Now you should be able to get API call